Electric Dry Needling in Ellisville, MO: Advanced Pain Relief at Integrative Therapeutics

 Piriformis syndrome

-While traditional dry needling involves manual needle techniques, electric dry needling (also called electro-dry needling) pairs in-situ needles with mild electrical stimulation.
-This combination has been shown to:
+While traditional dry needling involves manual needle techniques, electric dry needling (also called electro-dry needling) pairs in-situ needles with mild electrical stimulation for enhanced results.

 In-situ needling: Leaving needles in place for a set period